Campbell Island, New Zealand: Weather station

-After World War II, the coast watching station at Tucker Cove were converted for use as a meteorological station until the summer of 1958, when a new base was established at Beeman Cove, a few hundred metres further east.
+After World War II, the coast watching station at Tucker Cove was converted for use as a meteorological station until the summer of 1958, when a new base was established at Beeman Cove, a few hundred metres further east.
 The new location provided improved exposure for the weather instruments, particularly wind recordings, and more modern accommodation for up to 12 full-time staff.

 The new meteorological station (WMO ID 93944) at Beeman Cove was operated by the New Zealand Meteorological Service with ten full-time staff.
 Each team undertook 12-month expeditions to the island to undertake three hourly weather reports and twice daily radiosonde flights using hydrogen filled balloons.
 Weather reports were radioed back to New Zealand using HF radio to ZLW Wellington Radio.
-In addition to its primary purpose as a meteorological station, staff at the station also operated a seismic monitoring station, made measurements of the earth's magnetic field, the ionosphere, and aurora australis, and undertook Albatross banding and whale counts of primarily Southern Right Whales for the New Zealand Wildlife Service.
+In addition to its primary purpose as a meteorological station, staff at the station also operated a seismic monitoring station, made measurements of the Earth's magnetic field, the ionosphere, and aurora australis, and undertook Albatross banding and whale counts of primarily Southern Right Whales for the New Zealand Wildlife Service.

 In April 1992, staff of the weather station were snorkelling at Northwest Bay when one of them, Mike Fraser, was attacked by a great white shark some 30 m offshore from the beach at Middle Bay.
 Fraser managed to return to shore with the assistance of one of his team, Jacinda Amey, after suffering severe lacerations to both his arms.
-The team kept Fraser alive at the bay—some 4 km from the main base—while a rescue helicopter from Taupo was called and made an emergency flight to the island to repatriate him to Invercargill Hospital.
+The team kept Fraser alive at the bay—some 4 km from the main base—while a rescue helicopter from Taupō was called and made an emergency flight to the island to repatriate him to Invercargill Hospital.
 This was the longest ever single-engine helicopter rescue in the world.

 Jacinda Amey was awarded the New Zealand Cross—the highest bravery medal for civilians—for assisting the injured team member from the water.
 The rescue helicopter pilot, John Funnell, was awarded the New Zealand Bravery Medal.

 In 1995, station staff were permanently withdrawn when the manual weather observation programme was replaced by an automated weather station, and the upper air soundings ceased.
 Today periodic visits to the island are undertaken by Meteorological Service staff to maintain the weather station on Royal New Zealand Navy vessels, which also transport conservation staff undertaking field research.
 Other visitors to the island include occasional summer time eco-tourism cruises.

 In May 2018, scientists in New Zealand documented what they believe is the largest wave ever recorded in the Southern Hemisphere to date.
 The 23.8 m wave was measured by a weather buoy near the island.